Optimal design for linear models via gradient flow: Theoretical guarantees

 and

 By combining \eqref{eqn: hessian D1} and \eqref{eqn: hessian D2}, we obtain

 Using an argument similar to the one for $F^A$, we can show that the D-optimal Hessian value

-for all $\delta \rho$, where the nonnegativity of the trace follows from symmetry of $\mD$ and $\mM$ and thus of $\mM^{-1/2} \mD \mM^{-1/2}$.
-Therefore, the D-optimal objective Hessian operator is negative semidefinite for measure $\rho$. \end{proof}

-We comment that the convexity shown above is presented in $L_2$ metric: Both $\rho$ and $\rho+\delta\rho$ are elements in $L_2$ function space.
-Convexity in $L_2$ does not imply convexity in $W_2$.\footnote{For two measures $u, v \in \pr_2(\Omega),$ the $W_2$ space considers the displacement convexity notion (Section 3 of \cite{S15}), i.e.: $ F(T_t(\mu,\nu))\leq tF(\mu) +(1-t)F(\nu), $ where the Wasserstein geodesic $T_t(\mu,\nu)$ replaces the classical convex interpolation: $T_t(\mu,\nu) = t\mu+(1-t)\nu$.} Thus \cref{prop: convexity} cannot be applied directly to show that the Wasserstein gradient flow \eqref{eqn: W2 flow} drives $\rho$ to its global minimum of OED objectives \eqref{eqn: cont A-opt}, \eqref{eqn: cont D-opt}.
-Numerical observations presented in \Cref{sec: numerics} show that gradient flow can converge to different local optima when started from different initial points.
+for all $\eta$, where the nonnegativity of the trace follows from symmetry of $\mD$ and $\mM$ and thus of $\mM^{-1/2} \mD \mM^{-1/2}$.
+Therefore, the D-optimal objective Hessian operator is negative semidefinite for measure $\rho$. \end{proof} We comment that the convexity of the objective function $F^A$ is shown in the linear fashion.
+This convexity property does not directly imply the geometric convexity in $W_2$.\footnote{For two measures $u, v \in \pr_2(\Omega),$ the $W_2$ space considers the displacement convexity notion (Section 3 of \cite{S15}), i.e.: $ F(T_t(\mu,\nu))\leq tF(\mu) +(1-t)F(\nu), $ where the Wasserstein geodesic $T_t(\mu,\nu)$ replaces the classical convex interpolation: $T_t(\mu,\nu) = t\mu+(1-t)\nu$.} As a consequence, Proposition~\ref{prop: convexity} cannot be directly applied to show the convergence of the Wasserstein gradient flow \eqref{eqn: W2 flow}.
+Transferring the positive definite Hessian to the Wasserstein convergence requires more detailed undertaking that is beyond the current paper.
+We mention a few successful efforts~\cite{suzuki2023uniformintime,Chen_2025} carried out in different settings.
+(Similar comments apply regarding the concavity property of $F^D$.)
+Numerical observations presented in Section~\ref{sec: numerics} show that gradient flow can converge to different local optima when started from different initial points.